Yuvraj Singh: Early years and personal life

-Singh was born in a Punjabi Sikh family to Yograj Singh, a former India cricketer, and Shabnam Singh.
+Yuvraj Singh was born in a Punjabi Jat Sikh family to Yograj Singh, a former Indian cricketer, and Shabnam Singh.
 Tennis and roller skating were Yuvraj's favourite sports during his childhood and he was quite good at both.
 He had also won the National Under-14 Roller Skating Championship.
 His father threw away the medal and told him to forget skating and concentrate on cricket.
 He would take Yuvraj to training every day.

-Yuvraj studied at the DAV Public School in Chandigarh.
-He completed his graduation degree in commerce from DAV College, Panjab University, Chandigarh.
-He also did two short roles as child star in Mehndi Sagna Di and Putt Sardara.
+Singh studied at the DAV Public School in Chandigarh.
+He completed his graduate degree in commerce from DAV College, Panjab University, Chandigarh.
+He also did two short roles as achild star in Mehndi Sagna Di and Putt Sardara.

-In 2015, Yuvraj got engaged to Hazel Keech and married her on 30 November 2016.
-In February 2021, he purchased a luxury pent-house in Chattarpur, South Delhi.
-The couple had their first child, a boy in January 2022.
+On 12 November 2015, Singh got engaged to British actress Hazel Keech and married her on 30 November 2016.
+The couple had their first child, a boy named Orion, on 25 January 2022.
+Their second child, a girl named Aura, was born on 25 August 2023.

 Career

 Youth career

-Yuvraj began his career with Punjab Under-16s at the age of 13 years and 11 months in November of the 1995–96 season against Jammu and Kashmir-16s.
-In 1996–97, Yuvraj was promoted to Punjab Under-19s and scored 137 not out against Himachal Pradesh Under-19s.
+Singh began his career with Punjab Under-16s at the age of 13 years and 11 months in November of the 1995–96 season against Jammu and Kashmir-16s.
+In 1996–97, he was promoted to Punjab Under-19s and scored 137 not out against Himachal Pradesh Under-19s.

-Yuvraj made his first-class debut in late-1997 against Orissa during the 1997–98 Ranji Trophy but was dismissed for a duck opening the innings.
-His first break-out performance came in the Under-19 Cooch Behar Trophy Final of 1999 against Bihar at Jamshedpur; Bihar were all out with a score of 357 and Yuvraj batted at three for Punjab and made 358 runs himself.
-Yuvraj represented India in the series against Sri Lanka Under-19s in India in February 1999.
-In the third ODI, Yuvraj scored 89 runs from 55 balls.
+Singh made his first-class debut in late-1997 against Odisha during the 1997–98 Ranji Trophy but was dismissed for a duck opening the innings.
+His first break-out performance came in the Under-19 Cooch Behar Trophy Final of 1999 against Bihar at Jamshedpur; Bihar was all out with a score of 357 and Singh batted at three for Punjab and made 358 runs himself.
+He represented India in the series against Sri Lanka Under-19s in India in February 1999.
+In the third ODI, Singh scored 89 runs from 55 balls.
 In 1999-2000 Ranji Trophy, he scored 149 against Haryana.

-In the 2000 Under-19 Cricket World Cup which India won under the captaincy of Mohammad Kaif, Yuvraj's all-round performance earned him the Player of the Tournament award and a call-up to the national squad.
+In the 2000 Under-19 Cricket World Cup which India won under the captaincy of Mohammad Kaif, Singh's all-round performance earned him the "Player of the Tournament" award and a call-up to the national squad.
 His performance in the tournament included 68 off 62 and 4/36 against New Zealand in a group stage match, and a quickfire 58 off 25 balls against Australia in the semifinal.
-Yuvraj was subsequently selected in 2000 for the first intake of cricketers in the National Cricket Academy in Bangalore.
+Singh was subsequently selected in 2000 for the first intake of cricketers in the National Cricket Academy in Bengaluru.